martinfthomsen/rucs2/README.md

 ### full run ###
 The full run creates 8 note worthy files.
-**debug.log** This file gives an overview and statistics on the progress.
+**stats.log** This file gives an overview and statistics on the progress.

 The fucs part of the algorithm produces 3 important result files:
-* core_sequences.contigs.fa
-* unique_core_sequences.contigs.fa
-* unique_core_sequences.disscafs.fa
+* **core_sequences.contigs.fa** This file contain the core sequences, the sequences which are common to all the positive references .
+* **unique_core_sequences.contigs.fa** This file contain the unique core sequences, the sequences which are common to all the positive references and not found in any of the negative references.
-These files contain the core sequences and unique core sequences respectively in two formats.
-Contigs contains the clean sequences annotated with position in the reference. disscafs contains the dissected scaffolds, where the sequences which are close in proximity have been joined with stretches of n's to fill out the gaps between the sequences.
+* **unique_core_sequences.disscafs.fa** This file contain the dissected scaffolds for the unique core sequences.

+*contigs* contains the clean sequences annotated with position in the reference.

+*disscafs* contains the dissected scaffolds, where the sequences which are close in proximity have been joined with stretches of n's to fill out the gaps between the sequences.
+This makes it possible to identify primer pairs which are uniquely binding but where the amplicon contains non-unique stretches of DNA.

 The fppp part of the algorithm creates 3 important files:
-* **results_best.tsv** This file shows the best matches
+* **results_best.tsv** This file shows the best matches for primer pair candidates.
-* **results.tsv** This shows the details for all the tested pairs
+* **results.tsv** This file provides an exaustive list of all the tested primer pair candidates.
-* **products.tsv** This file shows the vpcr results for all the tested pairs
+* **products.tsv** This file provides the results of the virtual PCR for all tested primer pair candidates.

 ### fucs run ###
 See first part of the full run